-Telenor strives to build synergies and maximise the value of its CR activities through close collaboration with professional partners and networks.
+Telenor strives to build synergies and maximise the value of its sustainability activities through close collaboration with professional partners and networks.

 To ensure effective corporate responsibility it is essential that we identify and work with strong partners and through well-functioning networks.
 We have therefore established good working relationships with numerous global and government agencies, non-governmental organisations and industry partners.

 Below you will find more information about our key partners and networks:

 As a member of The Global Compact Telenor has committed itself to sustainable development practices through accepting, promoting and supporting ten universally accepted principles in the areas of human rights, labour, the environment and anti-corruption.

 Telenor Group has since March 2013 been a member of the Telecommunications Industry Dialogue on Freedom of Expression and Privacy.
 The collaboration with the Global Network Initiative (GNI) global mobile operators issue joint principles on freedom of expression and privacy.